julialamenza/packer-ansible-terraform/README.md

 - Terraform 10.07

-##### First, it is necessary to prepare the AWS account with some resources to run the automation through Terraform, for this you need to create a **Stack** using Cloudformation and import the template using this file **my_stack.yml.**
+##### First, it is necessary to prepare the AWS account with some resources to run the automation through Terraform, for this you need to create a **Stack** using Cloud formation and import the template using this file **my_stack.yml.**

 - Go to AWS console
-- Click on cludformation service
+- Click on cloudformation service
 - Create a Stack and then Design a template

 **During the process ll be necessary to inform a bucket name** inform the name that you wish.